integreat-io/integreat/README.md

 Note that in the example above, the `id` of the data will be used as the ident `id`.
 When the id is not suited for this, you will need another field on the schema that may act as the ident id.
-In cases where you need to transform the id from the data in some way, this must be set up as a separate field and the mapping definition will dictate how to transform it.
+In cases where you need to mutate the id from the data in some way, this must be set up as a separate field and the mapping definition will dictate how to mutate it.
 In most cases, the `id` will do, though.

 The `service` specified on the schema, will be where the ident are stored,